How to maximize space at home: use transom windows, pocket doors, custom walls and more

 Casey and Kumar’s retractable partition.

-A one-bedroom in a coveted neighborhood inspired Casey and Kumar to make it work for their four-person family.
+A one-bedroom in a coveted neighborhood inspired Casey and Kumar to maximize space at home for their four-person family.
 After closely examining their family’s daily routines and patterns, the couple decided to give their two sons the master bedroom so that they would have a designated space for playtime and bedtime.
 A multipurpose space was designed in the main living area with a wall of custom millwork and a pull-out bed, answering the question of where Casey and Kumar would sleep and store their clothes.
 To preserve privacy and block light and noise, a retractable partition now divides the designated sleeping space from the rest of the home, offering flexibility for the family’s needs.

 Lindsay and Matt’s nursery.

 With plans to turn their one-bedroom into a two-bedroom apartment, Lindsay and Matt’s goal was to split the existing bedroom into a master bedroom and nursery.
 A few key layout changes, including the decision to demolish closets and gain back valuable square footage, build a partition, and create a doorway that opened into the living room, made it all possible.
 These newly constructed spaces have allowed the home to reach its full potential by making room for the whole family.

 When planning your own private escape from the rest of the world, be sure to check out these bedrooms.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.